balder-dev/balder/doc/source/tutorial_guide/01_create_scenario.rst

 -----------------------

 First of all we create a new file in our scenario submodule ``tests/scenarios/scenario_simple_loginout.py``.
-It is required, that the file name starts with ``scenario_*``, because balder only collects this files while it searches for scenario files.
+It is required, that the file name starts with ``scenario_*``, because Balder only collects this files while it searches for scenario files.

 In this newly created file, we have to create a new :class:`Scenario` class: